Former Pakistani Prime Minister Imran Khan's Instagram Account Briefly Hacked - ExBulletin

 Khan’s Instagram profile also shared a story with a screenshot of Musk’s tweet about the $100,000 win.

-The PTI president’s verified account thanked the Space X boss in the story published by the hackers.
+Check out the stories you care about The PTI President’s verified account thanked the Space X boss in the story published by the hackers.

 The same story was also posted as an Instagram post which has now been deleted.